prody/ProDy/doc/howtos/select/selections.rst

 Atom Selections
 *******************************************************************************

-ProDy offers a powerful atom selector which works very much the same way |vmd| does.
-There are only small differences which should not affect most practical uses of atom selections.
+ProDy offers a powerful atom selector which works quite the same way |vmd| does.
+There are small differences which should not affect most practical uses of atom selections.
+ProDy selection engine also enables identifying intermolecular contacts.
 This section describes the keywords and selection syntax.

+.. seealso:: :ref:`contacts` and :ref:`selops`

 .. _selkeys: